Newborn Screening Information for Providers

 - Test all infants for hearing loss prior to discharge unless parents have signed the Parental Refusal of Newborn Screening form (found on the Education Materials and Forms page)

 - Document all hearing screening results

 - Inform parents, primary care providers, and the Newborn Screening Program of the hearing screening results within 10 days of screening

 - Plan for alternative testing strategies when equipment is not working properly

 Newborn hearing screening can be performed by volunteers, nurses, midwives, audiological technicians, audiologists, and other trained personnel.
 Initial training for those who perform newborn hearing screenings, as well as refresher trainings and periodic monitoring of staff performance, are essential to assuring quality screening.
 Studies have shown that on-going experience with screening is an important factor in maintaining low and accurate REFER rates in hearing screening.
-Therefore, the Newborn Screening Program recommends designating specific staff members to conduct hearing screens for all newborns at a given facility.
+Therefore, we recommend designating specific staff members to conduct hearing screens for all newborns at a given facility.
 A trained screener should be available at all times to ensure that every newborn is screened.

 Providers are responsible for educating parents about hearing screening before screening takes place.
 Education materials to aid in the discussion about hearing screening are available free of charge and can be ordered on the Education Materials and Forms page.
 For more information on educating parents about newborn screening, including hearing screening, visit the Postnatal Education page.

 Initial hearing screening is best performed after 12 hours of age and should be complete prior to discharge.
 Screening performed prior to 12 hours of age is more likely to yield a false positive result, depending on the equipment used.
 According to the Minnesota statute, the hospital that discharges the newborn home is responsible for ensuring that newborn hearing screening is complete.